-Since 2007 American Babies has been the mouthpiece for Philadelphia based musician Tom Hamilton.
-After spending the early 2000s building a national fan base fronting the electro-rock band Brothers Past, releasing two critically acclaimed albums and averaging 150 shows a year, a change was in order.
-Hamilton looked to shed the electronic “bleeps-n-boops” production that had become his calling card and make an album that was loose, rolling and full of vibe.
+Since 2007, American Babies has been the mouthpiece for Philadelphia based musician Tom Hamilton.
+After spending the early 2000s building a national fan base fronting the electro-rock band Brothers Past, releasing two critically acclaimed albums, and averaging 150 shows a year, a change was in order.
+"Musically, I wanted to get back to the basics" he explains, "Get the song right, first.
+Then worry about the live show and how the music opens up from there."

 Tall Tall Trees